 As an Engaged Learning Faculty Fellow at Cornell University, I developed the curriculum for a project-based course that introduces undergraduates to the social study and implications of data science.
 The project asks: How can we bridge (1) the rigorous, but often detached, academic study of science and technology, and (2) the practical work of data science as it is used and produced in the social world?
 More broadly, it seeks to provoke curiosity about data--how it's made, collected, stored, and used; to guide students in an investigation into their own position as data subjects; and to give students the conceptual tools to engage in public discourse related to data science & society.

 I also had the privilege to work as a writing consultant for undergraduate and graduate students at the Columbia University Writing Center.
 Drawing on the skills developed at the Writing Center, my colleague and I launched a worker cooperative of academic editors and writing coaches in 2018.
-Continually inspired by my encounters with other writers, I am in the process of designing a graduate course on writing for the social sciences.

 Courses taught as assistant: